 First paragraph is just regarding parking and taking Amtrak back to the car at the end;

 As my daughter isn't old enough for a drivers license we needed to shuttle.
 After trying to recruit a ride for the take-out, we discovered Amtrak.
 One of the routes goes up route 91, not sure about how far, but it worked for out portion of the river.
 We drove from our home in NYC up to Brattleboro, VT.
 Across the river in NH is a Norm's marina, listed on this site on the map.
 Rate for a car with a canoe; $20 per day and $10 to launch.
 We dealt with Elena, a super chill lady.
 Although the $70 she charged us is kinda expensive, the peace of mind it offered over overnight street parking is worth it.
 After parking we used the port-a-potty, loaded the canoe and got on with the trip.
 At the end we got out in Deerfield, MA., the closest (SUPERUNIMPROVED) boat launch to Greenfield, where there is an Amtrak station.
 A person living near the Deerfield boat launch gave us a ride to the station.
 I wouldn't count on that.
 We got lucky.
 We even put our boat and most gear in their backyard while we took the train back up to our car.
 That worked out super well.
 I was planning on either portaging to the train station and locking the boat there (glad I didn't (no place to leave bags as the station inside was closed)).
 The other plan was to lock the boat to a tree in the undergrowth, hide unimportant gear, and bring the rest back with us to the car.
 That could have worked.
 Train was $28 for both of us from Greenfield to Brattleboro.
 The train was late and it took us 3 hours to get about 30 miles.
 So there's that.
 Greenfield has a cute restaurant called Hope and Olive about a block and a half away that made the wait no prob.
 They are even really good with dietary or veg restrictions.
 After getting out of the train in Greenfield, my daughter and I walked across the bridge to Norm's marina.
 Yes, we walked.
 It was bout 20 minutes on a sidewalk and pretty.
 No taxi needed if you don't have much with you.
-Got our car, drove back down to Deerfield, strapped up and loaded up, thanked good samaritans and drove home.
+Got our car, drove back down to Deerfield, strapped up canoe and loaded up, thanked good samaritans for the use of their yard and the ride to the station and drove home.
 Stopped by Northampton to get dinner on way back to city.

 Second paragraph is the trip;